 - Environmental toxins or poor nutrition that hinders brain development

 - Poor ability to relate to others and poor social support

 - Cultural expectations or a desire to fit in

 - Substance abuse

 Mental illness and substance abuse can affect the development of each another.
-Up to 75 percent of those with a substance use disorder at some point in their life may also have some other form of mental health disorder at some point in their life, and over 50 percent of those with a lifetime mental health disorder may also have a lifetime substance use disorder.
+Over 50 percent of those with a substance use disorder at some point in their life may also have another form of mental health disorder at some point in their life, and over 50 percent of those with a lifetime mental health disorder may also have a lifetime substance use disorder.

 Additional Content Hubs